Youth, Children & Families

 On the first Sunday of each holiday and during the summer, we have Sunday Seeker Celebrations.
 This is an opportunity for the children to remember and respond to all that they have heard during the previous half-term’s sessions.
 Each Celebration is for all 3-11s together & emphasises celebration & worship.
 They are run by a different team from the normal Sunday Seeker leaders and include the 11-14s as helpers.

 All age services are a fantastic opportunity to be together together as a whole church family.
 There are about 10 each year, normally occurring at festival times (i.e. Harvest, Remembrance, Christmas and Easter) and are sometimes parade services when we welcome the uniformed groups that are associated with our church.

 Midweek groups partner the Sunday ministry through a topic based approach, helping youth and children understand key Christian beliefs.
 Midweek groups meet during term time.
 A term card can be picked up from below the notice board at the back of church.

 Our midweek groups are:

-Mums & Tots is a toddler group which runs each Thursday during term time, 10-11.30am in the Church Rooms, for all parents/grandparents/nannies etc and their 0-4’s.
+Toddler group runs each Thursday during term time, 10-11.30am in the Church Rooms, for all parents/grandparents/nannies etc and their 0-4’s.
 We have a baby area and a variety of toys, crafts and activities and we serve refreshments throughout the morning.
 There’s no need to book, just turn up whenever you like.
 We ask for a donation of £1.50 per family per session.

 Events, Courses and holidays